ambaxter/spatial-rs/README.md

 - [ ] Macro so users can create their own Shapes enum
 - [ ] Move the tree iterator code into macros?
 - [ ] R-Tree, R+Tree: implement, document, test, and benchmark
+- [ ] Performance improvement: Remove UnpackRwLocks and PackRwLocks requirement
+- [ ] Performance improvement: Use lifeguard with MbrNode

 0.3.0:
 - [ ] Inevitable bug fixes